 Here’s an excellent example of how a job aid might be used to aid an employee at a manufacturing plant:

 An employee must perform a routine maintenance check but only does the task once every few months.
-That’s easy to forget!
-So, they might not remember precisely how to perform it every time.
-Instead of relying on memory (bad idea) or looking up information in a vast reference manual or course, a job aid could be available nearby.
+That’s easy to forget, so they might not remember precisely how to perform it every time.
+Instead of relying on memory (a bad idea) or looking up information in a vast reference manual or course, a job aid could be available nearby.

 That’s a handy way to provide precisely what the employee needs to do when they need it.
 It could even be as simple as a quick reference guide at McDonald’s that tells employees how many pickles to put on each sandwich or the size of the catchup dollop.

 But performance support can go much deeper.
-It’s the single most helpful form of training, yet it’s often overlooked because it’s just too simple, the request was for eLearning, or sometimes it’s a matter of the training requirements being made more complex than they need to be.
+It’s the single most helpful form of training, yet it’s often overlooked because it’s just too simple.
+The request was for eLearning, or sometimes, the training requirements are made more complex than they need to be.

-We’ll get into all the reasons performance support isn’t as popular as it should be.
-But first, let’s look deeper at what types of performance support you’ll commonly find in the workplace.
+We’ll discuss all the reasons performance support isn’t as popular as it should be.
+But first, let’s look deeper at what types of performance support are commonly found in the workplace.

 Types Of Performance Support

 There are as many types of performance support as people and issues in the workplace.
 We all have solutions for things we need to do occasionally but can’t remember.
-Heck, even a sticky note is a type of performance support if it’s used to remind you how to do something.
+Heck, even a sticky note is a type of performance support if it reminds you how to do something.

 Not all sticky notes are, though.
 If it’s there to remind you to do something, that’s just a reminder.
 But, if you need to remember the steps necessary to request time off, a sticky note with those steps is performance support.